 Christine Chavez has a made a lifetime commitment to civil rights, the labor movement, and community organizing.
 She was born in the City of Delano, in the heart of California’s Central Valley where she was surrounded by the farm worker movement.

-Christine heard her grandfather, Cesar Chavez, once say, “We don’t need perfect political systems.
-We need perfect participation.”
+Christine once heard her grandfather say “we don’t need perfect political systems, we need perfect participation.”
 Taking it to heart she has come to master the art of modern day campaigning and community organizing.
-Christine helped elect numerous candidates to high office from the Mayor of Los Angeles to the California Assembly Speaker and she is no stranger to presidential campaigns.
+Christine has helped elect numerous candidates to high office from the current Mayor of Los Angeles to the California Assembly Speaker and she is no stranger to presidential campaigns.
 In 2004, Christine campaigned for the Kerry-Edwards ticket in the State of New Mexico.
-In 2008 Christine traveled to Colorado and Texas for the primaries and most recently served as a surrogate speaker for then candidate Barack Obama.
+And most recently she served as a surrogate speaker for then candidate Barack Obama.
+Christine traveled to Colorado and Texas in the 08 Primary.

 Christine considers her ongoing involvement with the Latino and African American Leadership Alliance as an important project to bring two historically disenfranchised communities together to forge peace and unity.

-Christine resides in Washington DC with her husband Oscar and their dogs Boycott and Buddy.
-Her work is based on the values passed down to her from her grandfather Cesar Chavez, the fight for civil rights, social justice, and labor equality.
+Christine resides in Davis, CA with her husband Oscar and their dog Jetty.
+Her work is based on the values passed down to her from her grandfather Cesar Chavez…the fight for civil rights, social justice, and labor equality.